-In the searching task, the trial was finished once Charlie was found and not at the end of the 35 seconds.
-Although the length of time-series was equivalent in the four tasks (see Methods), the trials in each task did not always have the same length of data.
+In the searching task, the trial was finished once Charlie was found and not at the end of the 35 s.
+Although the length of time series was equivalent in the four tasks (see Section 2), the trials in each task did not always have the same length of data.
 In the postural control literature, we are not aware of any study that used such a procedure to compute the dependent variables.
 This is one methodological issue of performing the searching task because the trial stopped once the target was found.
 In our method, two of the four trials in the searching task did not display the little personage.
-These trials lasted as long as the trials in the three other tasks (35 sec).
-For control purposes, ANOVAs of COP, head, neck and lower-back were performed again but the means of the searching task were calculated only based on these two trials.
-Overall, seven of the eleven significant findings in Table 1 were still significant (p<0.05).
-The ANOVA for the four other relationships (COP R{AP} , head R{ML} , neck R{ML} , and lower-back SD{ML}) were only marginally significant (0.05<p<0.08).
+These trials lasted as long as the trials in the three other tasks (35 s).
+For control purposes, ANOVAS of COP, head, neck, and lower back were performed again, but the means of the searching task were calculated only based on these two trials.
+Overall, seven of the eleven significant findings in Table 1 were still significant (p < .05).
+The ANOVA for the four other relationships (COP R{AP} , head R{ML} , neck R{ML} , and lower-back SD{ML}) was only marginally significant (.05).
 In conclusion, our way to prepare the dependent variables allowed to have more power (four trials instead of only two) but did not bias the trends of the result.